 A cured, unripe berry of a Caribbean evergreen tree, allspice has aromatic notes reminiscent of cloves, cinnamon, and nutmeg.
 It is often used in marinades, stews, preserves, pies, barbecue sauce, and baked goods.
-It’s also an essential ingredient in ketchup and jerk chicken—who knew?!
+It's also an essential ingredient in ketchup and jerk chicken—who knew?

 A must-have for Italian cooking, basil pairs deliciously with other staples like thyme, garlic, oregano, lemon, and tomato sauce.
 It also complements rice, potato, and egg-based dishes.
 We recommend keeping fresh basil on hand, but dried, chopped basil leaves should always be in your spice cabinet.

 Typically sold dried, bay leaves are aromatic with a woodsy taste.
 Whole bay leaves are very potent, and just one will add lots of flavor to soups, stews, and marinades.
+As such, one container should last you a while.

 What's more essential than salt and pepper?
 Skip the ground pepper, get yourself a pepper grinder, and fill it with black peppercorns.
 Requiring very little effort, freshly ground pepper packs much more flavor than its pre-ground siblings.

 Essential to many bottled hot sauces, cayenne pepper is made from the small, very spicy red cayenne chili pepper.
-It’s often used in Indian cuisine, as well as Cajun and Southern dishes.
+It's often used in Indian cuisine, as well as Cajun and Southern dishes.
+So if you're someone who loves to add a little hit, here's one of the best spices to keep around at all times.

 Chili powder is a must-have for anyone who likes to cook Mexican or Southwestern dishes.
-It’s actually a blend of spices—typical chilies, oregano, coriander, and cumin.
+It's actually a blend of spices—typical chilies, oregano, coriander, and cumin.
+Pro tip: Morton & Bassett produces some of the best high-quality spices around.

 Cumin is a flowering plant native from the eastern Mediterranean to India.
 It adds a warm earthiness to stews, soups, curries, and gravies.
 It's also an ingredient in some pickles and even pastries.